 4) I have had a sore throat for several days or weeks

-This may be a sign of something more serious, including, but not limited to throat cancer.
+Have you had a sore throat for a week or more?
+This may just be cause you have not taken the necessary steps to cure your sore throat, or it could be a sign of something more serious, including, but not limited to throat cancer.
 Please go visit your family doctor to get analyzed.

 5) My neck feels swollen with bumps on each side

-This is an obvious sign of an infection, go see the doctor.
-Normally it’s something like strep throat, but can also be signs of throat cancer, get checked by a professional.
+Again This is an obvious sign of an infection of some sort you could try our throat pain remedies, should you’re sore throat persist our advice is that you go see a local doctor.
+Usually it’s something like strep throat, but can also be signs of throat cancer, get checked by a professional.

 44 Reasons Your Throat Hurts When You Swallow